ibm-cloud-docs/transit-gateway/helpful-tips.md

 * {{site.data.keyword.tg_full_notm}} supports provisioning transit gateways in the regions listed in [IBM Cloud Transit Gateway locations](/docs/transit-gateway?topic=transit-gateway-tg-locations).
 * Create your transit gateway in a location that makes sense for your workload.
 For example, if you are connecting two VPCs in the `us-south` (Dallas) region and one VPC in the `eu-de` (Frankfurt) region, creating your gateway in `us-south` region would be the most efficient for your workload.
 * You cannot connect a [classic access VPC](/docs/vpc?topic=vpc-setting-up-access-to-classic-infrastructure) directly to a transit gateway.
 To connect the classic resources, use the {{site.data.keyword.cloud_notm}} classic infrastructure connection, and then all the resources in your classic access VPC are automatically connected.
+*  A transit gateway requires at least two connections before network traffic can flow over the transit gateway.
+Transit gateways that have less than two connections for 45 days or more are subject to be reclaimed (suspended, then deleted after 30 days).
-* You can connect a VPC, Direct Link or classic infrastructure to multiple local gateways and a single global gateway.
+* You can connect a VPC, Direct Link, or classic infrastructure to multiple local gateways and a single global gateway.
 * Transit gateways and their connections can take several minutes after provisioning before they are available.
 * Be descriptive when naming your transit gateway connections.
 When connecting to resources across accounts, you must specify a connection name.
 When connecting to resources in the same account as the transit gateway, the VPC name or the word 'classic' is the default selection and can be modified.
 * {{site.data.keyword.tg_full_notm}} is a multi-tenant application, where a single instance of the software, and its supporting infrastructure, serves multiple customers.
 As a result, monitoring your bandwidth use is important.
 If you use too much bandwidth, your transit gateway instance may be suspended.
 If you suspect this is the case, check the transit gateway instance connection status to see if it is in a `Suspended` state.
 If so, [contact support](/docs/transit-gateway?topic=transit-gateway-getting-help-and-support) to reinstate it.